lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

+In our experimentation with initial training of our model, we utilized GCP's Compute Engine as our primary platform.
+To do this, we created compute instances, also known as virtual machines (VM's), of the n1-standard-1 type.
+These instances were equipped with a single NVIDIA V100 GPU, which provided us with powerful computation capabilities.

-We made use of GCP's Compute Engine to experiment with some initial training of our model.
-However, DTU HPC was the main platform for prototyping on another machine with enough VRAM.
+We used these instances to run one of our customer training Docker images, which contained all of the necessary dependencies for our model.
+However, we also made use of DTU HPC as a secondary platform for prototyping on another machine with enough VRAM.

 ### Question 19